 “Can I have cookie dough, please?
 I might instantly regret this decision, but hey why not?”

 And the thing is?
 It wasn’t that good.
 It didn’t taste like the ice cream or like cookies or like anything that I would want to eat ever.
 It was almost like a dull wax with sugar.
 But it was something new.
-It was something different and as absolutely lame as this sounds, it was an exciting way to start my Wednesday morning.
+It was something different and as absolutely silly as this sounds, it was an exciting way to start my Wednesday morning.

 On a very small scale, I had taken a leap of faith into the unknown and tried something new.
 In my obsolete case of the cookie dough, it had no bearing on my life after a few hours when I ate lunch and forever rid myself of its waxy after taste, but its lesson should last longer than that.